Camping Shenanigans: Surviving a Campervan Adventure with Kids

 The Campervan Chronicles Begin

-The journey starts with packing ( the bit I hate the most ) as a parent you don't only have to pack your own thing's but the kids as well, and on top of that, you have the unpredictable weather.
+The journey starts with packing (the bit I hate the most).
+As a parent, you don't only have to pack your own things, but the kids' as well, and on top of that, you have unpredictable weather.
 So where do you start?
 The first thing is to give everyone an area in the van for clothes, and that's all you have, and packing cubes are a must.
 The essentials: underwear,

-socks,toiletries and a waterproof coat are a must, and lots of jumpers.
-After that, it's a free-for-all; everyone has their favorite comfy clothes, so pack what you find comfy.
-The great thing about camping is you can be yourself.
-I love a good pair of dungaree's, whereas Ella loves a big baggy t-shirt and shorts.
+socks, toiletries and a waterproof coat are a must, and lots of jumpers.
+After that, it's a free-for-all; everyone has their favourite comfy clothes, so pack what you find comfy.
+The great thing about camping is that you can be yourself.
+I love a good pair of dungarees, whereas Ella loves a big, baggy t-shirt and shorts.
 You need to be comfy and warm when camping.
 The Lambert family motto is if it doesn't fit in your area, it has to stay behind.
 My issue is shoes; I have been known to bring 7 pairs and only wear one all week.
-Matt is the last-minute packer and empties his wardrobe in his area; men don't need a lot, and Ella likes to be prepared for every eventuality, like a favorite dress for dinner at a 5-star restaurant.
-(We have been known to stumble in a festival while camping, not done the 5-star restaurant yet).
+Matt is the last-minute packer and empties his wardrobe in his area; men don't need much, and Ella likes to be prepared for every eventuality, like a favourite dress for dinner at a 5-star restaurant.
+(We have been known to stumble into a festival while camping; we have not done the 5-star restaurant yet.)
 If we forget anything, you probably didn't need it anyway.

 On-the-Road Shenanigans